Community Edition | Enterprise Edition

 Deploying SWIRL for Production Use

-The SWIRL application is designed to be deployed behind a reverse-proxy for optimal scalability, security, performance, and availability.
+Deploy SWIRL behind a reverse proxy for scalability, security, performance, and availability.

-• SSL/TLS termination at the reverse-proxy reduces CPU load on the application server.
+• Security — SSL/TLS termination at the proxy reduces CPU load on the application server.

 Upgrading SWIRL